You can use the coin quick links below to find key information fast.

 Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2008 Olympic Handover Ceremony £2 coin can be yours for face value.
+Any coins you find and lock, including the 2008 Olympic Handover Ceremony £2 coin can be yours.

 Find out which other £2 coins are rare or valuable, visit the £2 Coin Value index page to learn more about UK coins in circulation and new releases.